 - If you are having problems with an external screen, try to update your MacBook with any external devices attached.
 With the cables in, go to the Dock or the Apple Menu in your upper left corner and select App Store.
-Once the App Store has opened, click on the Updates Install any updates you see for firmware, OS X, or other related MacBook operations.
+Once the App Store has opened, click on the Updates button and install any updates you see for firmware, MacOS, or other related MacBook operations.

 Problem: My MacBook Air’s battery won’t charge anymore

-- The problem could also be with your adapter and charging cable.
-The MagSafe updates make this pretty confusing, because Apple really likes to change its charging cables.
-Basically, L-style and T-style adapters can work on the same computer, but MagSafe 2 connectors can’t work with those computers.
-However, T or L adapters can be used on MagSafe 2 ports, as long as you use an extra adapter to connect them.
+- The problem could be with your adapter and charging cable.
+If you have a MagSafe charger, L-style and T-style adapters can work on the same computer, but MagSafe 2 connectors can’t work with those computers.
+However, L or T adapters can be used on MagSafe 2 ports, as long as you use an extra adapter to connect them.
 Apple has a visual guide if that was all very, very confusing.

 - If you are using the right cable on the right MacBook Air, make sure that there is no damage to the adapter cable or the port.
 Try switching electrical outlets to make sure you are getting power.
 You should show also try unplugging your adapter for a minute, then plugging it back in again.
 If it magically starts charging after this break, then you have a lot of line noise in your electrical system.
-Try moving to a different building or turning off some appliances to see if this improves the problem.
+Try turning off some appliances to see if this improves the problem.

 Problem: My battery is draining too quickly